What is psychographic segmentation?

 Know your customers’ buying patterns — how frequently they purchase, how much, for how long, and when.
 This deals more with behavioral segmentation but

-It’s pretty simple: create segments of like-minded audience members and create campaigns tailored to each segment.
+It’s pretty simple: group like-minded audience members into segments and create campaigns tailored to each segment.

 Remember, whatever work you do or money you invest will pay itself back in spades when you’re able to market your brand according to your audience’s psychographic characteristics.